Updated: Nov 5, 2020

 ‘Problematic’ appears to be the adjective du jour for 2020, which is challenging, sorry, problematic in its own right; particularly when wanting to scratch under the surface of uncomfortable viewing to ascertain what makes it so.

 Watching early episodes of something as innocuous as Only Fools and Horses, you’d be forgiven for being taken by surprise by the abhorrent rhetoric of ‘Britain’s Favourite Comedy Character’, as bubbly barrow boy Del Trotter sends a young boy off to a ‘corner shop’ with language that would bring veils of piss to the boil all over the country were it shown today, then only to have vertical miracle Rodders breezily laugh off the prospect of a mixed race sibling.
-The dialogue wasn’t even the joke, just everyday language that seldom warranted notice let alone debate over its inherent racism.
+The dialogue wasn’t the joke, just everyday language that seldom warranted notice let alone debate over its inherent racism.
 Watch it, if you dare.
 The first 30 seconds are classic John Sullivan, all the fresher for it not seeing the light of day for more than three decades.

 There are dozens of these moments strewn across seven lush, intoxicating series of the AMC screen novel, Mad Men.
 That they were placed there, post-mortem, purposely and gloriously in context only serves to highlight the problematic nature of its subject and juxtapose with our own environ and how far we’ve come.
 But have we, really?